-How did you look at your last interview?
+How did you look at your last job interview?

-Most likely, you made an effort to wear appropriate attire and took care to make sure you hair looked clean and tidy.
+Most likely, you made an effort to wear appropriate attire and took care to ensure you looked clean and tidy.
 That’s normal; everyone wants to make a good impression and stand out from the crowd when meeting a potential employer.
 But can such things as clothes and hairstyles affect your ability to move up the career ladder once you’ve got the job?

-A recent article in Management Today suggests that they might and looks at a range of factors that workers seeking promotion should pay attention to.
+A 2009 article in Management Today suggests that they might and looks at a range of factors that workers seeking promotion should pay attention to.

 While dress sense may seem an obvious factor, would you consider height, weight and hair to make a difference to your career prospects?
 Apparently they do; tall people earn more than shorter people while thinner employees earn more than their obese counterparts.
 When it comes to hair, Corrinne Mills, MD of Personal Career Management, pointed out that men and women should keep their hair tidy and in a current style.
 But what about hair loss?

-While some experts say that bald men are at a disadvantage in the job stakes, others say that male hair loss is not a barrier to promotion.
-No doubt, it varies between companies, and when thinning hair is not a problem, this is a likely consequence of the fact that Male Pattern Baldness affects over two-thirds of men that are of working age, and that men have dominated senior jobs for many years.
+While some experts say that bald men are at a disadvantage in the job stakes, others say that hair loss is not a barrier to promotion.
+No doubt, it varies between companies, and when thinning hair is not a problem, this can be due to the fact that Male Pattern Baldness affects over two-thirds of men that are of working age, so balding men may have dominated senior jobs for many years.

 ‘Good looking people earn more’